Moot Hall, Bedfordshire Ghost Hunt, Saturday 25th May 2019

 Ghost hunts here at Moot Hall can be extremely intense with many strange disembodied voices are heard coming from within the 17th Century Kitchen.
 The Upper floor has had many reports of a woman dressed in period clothing peering out the windows.
 Wooden doors have been heard unlocked, Heavy footsteps and sudden drastic cold spots are known to this location.
 Can you brave the night inside this eerie old haunted location ?

 ONLY 15 GUESTS IN TOTAL AT THIS HAUNTED LOCATION

 The Ghosts of Moot Hall

-This old timber framed building is known to the locals as being extremely haunted, many occastions there have been reports of men and women standing at the windows within the upper floors peeing out, when the building is in total darkness and totally locked up.
-Thomas Cox a very cheeky and naughty school is said to be the one who causes most of the poltegeist activity, from tugging on your clothes to unlocking large bolts on wooden doors and turning doors handles.
+This old timber framed building is known to the locals as being extremely haunted, many occasions there have been reports of men and women standing at the windows within the upper floors peeing out, when the building is in total darkness and totally locked up.
+Thomas Cox a very cheeky and naughty school is said to be the one who causes most of the poltergeist activity, from tugging on your clothes to unlocking large bolts on wooden doors and turning doors handles.
 Disembodied voices are also a very common thing report here.
 Can you face your fears and enter this truly haunted and spooky Moot Hall ?

 History of Moot Hall

 Elstow village is best known as the birthplace of the 17th century

 preacher and author John Bunyan.
 But Elstow history stretches back many hundreds of

 years before Bunyan's birth.
 Evidence of a burial ground and the discovery of the base